-Use of a comprehensive sign plan in conjunction with the PCDs is encouraged.
-Signs should be included as a permitted development control in City consideration of PCDs in the community.
+Use of a comprehensive sign plan in conjunction with the PCDs and PDP's is encouraged.
+Signs should be included as a permitted development control in City consideration of PCDs and PDP's in the community.

 Implementation of commercial development is summarized in Table 11.
 Commercial in the North Ridge industrial area is discussed in Section 5.